AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/graph-node.md

       file: ./src/mapping.ts
 ```

-:::note
+:::info
+- The `network` field should be set to `subnet` to indicate that you are indexing a Subnet.
+- The `kind` field should be set to `ethereum/contract` to indicate that you are indexing an Ethereum-compatible contract.
+- The `name` field should be set to a unique name for your subgraph.
+In this case, we are using `ASHToken`.
+- The `description` field should be a brief description of your subgraph.
+- The `repository` field should be a link to your subgraph's repository (optional).
-The `address` field in the `source` section should be the address of your deployed smart contract.
+- The `address` field in the `source` section should be the address of your deployed smart contract.
 You can find this address in the output of the [Smart Contract Deployment](/docs/toolkit/ansible-avalanche-collection/tutorials/contract-deployment.md) tutorial.
-The `startBlock` field should be set to the block number where you want to start indexing.
+- The `startBlock` field should be set to the block number where you want to start indexing.
 You can set it to `0` to index from the beginning.
-The `abi` field should match the name of the ABI file you will create in the next step.
+- The `abi` field should match the name of the ABI file you will create in the next step.
-The `entities` field should include all the entities you want to index.
+- The `entities` field should include all the entities you want to index.
 In this case, we are indexing `Transfer` and `Approval` events.
-The `eventHandlers` field should include all the events you want to handle.
+- The `eventHandlers` field should include all the events you want to handle.
 In this case, we are handling `Transfer` and `Approval` events.
+- The `file` field should point to the mapping file you will create in the next step.
 :::

 ### Step 4: Define the GraphQL Schema